‘He’s So Fine’: GH v The Chiffons

 Harrison and Bright Tunes returned to court before negotiations could go any further.
 The case was in two parts: liability of copyright infringement, and the awarding of damages.

-The judge ruled that Harrison was guilty of subconscious plagiarism, and ordered a further trial to set damages.
+In September 1976 Judge Richard Owen ruled that Harrison was guilty of subconscious plagiarism, and ordered a further trial to set damages.
 The plagiarism verdict was upheld on appeal; Harrison argued that subconscious copying was an unsound policy, but the appellate court ruled that the Copyright Act did not require evidence of an intent to infringe, leaving Harrison liable for damages.